blank

 Prerequisite: C- or better in Hispanic Studies 102 or equivalent.

-NOTE: 5 seats reserved for first-year students, 5 seats for sophomores, 5 for juniors, 4 for seniors.
+NOTE: Seat reservations: 5 seats for FY, 5 seats for sophomores, 5 seats for Juniors, 4 seats for seniors.

 Continuation of Hispanic Studies 102.
 This course is designed for students with 2-3 years of high school experience in the language.
 It focuses on communicative skills of listening comprehension, speaking, reading, and writing.
 Also stresses student participation in skills development.
 Includes high frequency vocabulary, common phrases, cultural aspects, and intermediate constructions in the past and subjunctive.
 Students will work with written texts and other media materials, and produce a variety of written and oral work.
 (Also offered under the Latin American and Caribbean studies concentration of the International Studies Program.)